-- Using a stand mixer, cream the butter, sugar, and brown sugar together at medium speed until smooth and creamy, scraping down the bowl a few times in the process.
+- Using a stand mixer, cream the butter, brown sugar, sugar, corn syrup, and milk powder together at medium speed until smooth and creamy, scraping down the bowl a few times in the process.
 This will take 5-6 full minutes.

 - Add the egg yolks and vanilla, and mix until well-combined.